 I travel for my work (pre-pandemic!) and I love the various cultural settings in China, Central America and throughout North America over these past years of invitations It has been amazing.

 The richest roles of my life have been to experience the joys, sorrows and learning of being the dad of two amazing young women, Skye and Ali, and as a very grateful spouse to the ever-inspiring yogi Robyn!

 Another significant piece of life has been my journey with nine other loving people in creating an intentional living community together: the RareBirds Housing Co-operative in Kamloops BC: my home.
-As co-founder of this intentional community, I have a passion for exploring alternative living, innovative housing and a more sustainable relationship to the land.

 I am learning to listen to how my life speaks to me.